Spaceflight: Human

 The first human spaceflight was Vostok 1 on April 12, 1961, on which cosmonaut Yuri Gagarin of the USSR made one orbit around the Earth.
 In official Soviet documents, there is no mention of the fact that Gagarin parachuted the final seven miles.
 As of 2020, the only spacecraft regularly used for human spaceflight are Soyuz, Shenzhou, and Crew Dragon.
 The U.S. Space Shuttle fleet operated from April 1981 until July 2011.
-SpaceShipOne has conducted two human suborbital spaceflights.
+SpaceShipOne has conducted three human suborbital space flights.

 Sub-orbital

 On a sub-orbital spaceflight the spacecraft reaches space and then returns to the atmosphere after following a (primarily) ballistic trajectory.
 This is usually because of insufficient specific orbital energy, in which case a suborbital flight will last only a few minutes, but it is also possible for an object with enough energy for an orbit to have a trajectory that intersects the Earth's atmosphere, sometimes after many hours.
 Pioneer 1 was NASA's first space probe intended to reach the Moon.
 A partial failure caused it to instead follow a suborbital trajectory to an altitude of 113854 km before reentering the Earth's atmosphere 43 hours after launch.

 The most generally recognized boundary of space is the Kármán line 100 km above sea level.
 (NASA alternatively defines an astronaut as someone who has flown more than 50 mi above sea level.)
 It is not generally recognized by the public that the increase in potential energy required to pass the Kármán line is only about 3% of the orbital energy (potential plus kinetic energy) required by the lowest possible Earth orbit (a circular orbit just above the Kármán line.)
 In other words, it is far easier to reach space than to stay there.
 On May 17, 2004, Civilian Space eXploration Team launched the GoFast rocket on a suborbital flight, the first amateur spaceflight.
 On June 21, 2004, SpaceShipOne was used for the first privately funded human spaceflight.